webpack/webpack-cli/INIT.md

-# webpack-cli init
+# webpack-cli create

-`webpack-cli init` is used to initialize `webpack` projects quickly by scaffolding configuration and creating a runnable project with all the dependencies based on the user preferences.
+`webpack-cli create` is used to initialize `webpack` projects quickly by scaffolding configuration and creating a runnable project with all the dependencies based on the user preferences.

 ## Initial Setup

 ### a.
 Local setup

-These are the steps necessary to setup `webpack-cli init` locally:
+These are the steps necessary to setup `webpack-cli create` locally:

 1. Create `package.json` through npm